A23 road: History

 What is now the A23 became an arterial route following the construction of Westminster Bridge in 1750 and the consequent improvement of roads leading to the bridge south of the river by the turnpike trusts.
 The increase in population of Brighton in the late eighteenth century, which transformed it from a small fishing village to a large seaside resort, enhanced the importance of this road, as did the residence there of George IV, as Prince of Wales, who made Brighton a place of fashion.

-When roads were originally classified, the A23 started at Purley Cross.
-The road north of this section, including Purley Way, which opened to traffic in April 1925, was part of the A22.
+When roads were originally classified in 1923, the northern terminus of the A23 was at Purley.
+The road north of this section, including Purley Way, which opened to traffic in April 1925, was part of the A22 (which ran from central London to Eastbourne).
 The current route north to Westminster Bridge dates from April 1935.

 The A23 in London has frequently been one of the city's most congested roads.
 The M23 motorway was originally proposed to run as far north as Streatham, relieving congestion on the route, but the section north of Hooley was never built.
 At junction 7 of the M23 motorway, signs for the northbound M23 (which terminates a few miles to the north) simply read "Croydon" with no other London destinations marked.

 In July 2000, control of the section of road inside the Greater London boundary was transferred from the Highways Agency to Transport for London.
 This caused delays to a planned relief road of Coulsdon, which had been announced in 1998.
 The then mayor, Ken Livingstone apologised in 2002 that TfL was unable to construct the relief road due to a lack of funds.
 The road was eventually completed in 2007, and which under TfL's ownership had acquired a bus lane that suffered ridicule for not having any buses actually running on it.

 On 18 March 2010, plans to widen the section between Handcross and Warninglid in West Sussex to three lanes, removing an accident prone bend, were given the go ahead.
 Work started in autumn 2011 and the scheme was completed and opened in October 2014, with a better-than-expected improvement to safety.

 London to Brighton Veteran Run

 The 53 mi road from London to Brighton forms the basis of the route of the annual London to Brighton Veteran Car Run.
-This is featured in the film Genevieve':, although most of the rural motoring scenes were shot in Buckinghamshire.
+This is featured in the film Genevieve, although most of the rural motoring scenes were shot in Buckinghamshire.
 The A23 is also used for various other London to Brighton events, although in many cases part of the route diverges to parallel roads to reduce congestion or add variety.